 There have been many questions in the swinging lifestyle about coronavirus or COVID-19.
 We’d like to help the community better understand the situation so everyone can make a more informed decision for their own personal situation.
 Please remember we are not medical doctors and you should always consult your own healthcare professionals to diagnose and treat your health issues.
 We are going to share some statistics and links to research data to better inform you of the situation.

 This page was written on March 10th, 2020.
 This situation is fast changing and new information is being released each day.
-We will try to update this page but for the most current information, please visit the US Centers for Disease Control (CDC) or the World Health Organization (WHO).
+For the most current information, please visit the Centers for Disease Control or the World Health Organization.

 How dangerous is COVID-19 aka Coronavirus?